Is this program right for you?

 Gain essential skills to perform your duties as a deputy sheriff in courthouses across BC.

-This program is available only to recently hired deputy sheriffs.
+This program is only available to recently hired deputy sheriffs.

 The recruit training program is developed and delivered in partnership between BC Sheriff Services and JIBC.

 Completion of this program provides Deputy Sheriffs with the skills necessary to perform their professional duties.